dapr/cli/README.md

 ✅  Success!
 Dapr is up and running
 ```

 > Note: To see that Dapr has been installed successful, from a command prompt run the `docker ps` command and check that the `daprio/dapr:latest` and `redis` container images are both running.
+Also, this step creates a components folder under your home directory/.dapr/components which is later used at runtime

 #### Install a specific runtime version